citiususc/qrsdel/README.md

 **qrsdel** can be used directly from the command line in order to perform the delineation of a set of previously detected QRS complexes in a signal file in the [WFDB format](http://www.physionet.org/physiotools/wag/wag.htm).
-To do this, simply enter following command from the root *qrsdel* directory:
+To do this, simply enter the following command from the root *qrsdel* directory:

 ```
 python -m qrsdel.qrsdel [-h] -r RECORD -a REF -o OUTPUT